 Madeirans, indeed, had warm feelings toward America for many years after the famine.
 But Madeirans also found a more direct way to show their appreciation.
 The Nautilus returned to Boston loaded to the top with fine Madeiran wines, a gift of the grateful people of Madeira to Boston.

 The wine, a welcome and unexpected thank you, went to the families that donated supplies.
-For generations, families broke out the Nautilus Madeira on special occasions.
+Then for generations, families broke out the Nautilus Madeira on special occasions.

 Historian Samuel Eliot Morrison wrote as late as 1922 that, “I have happily ascertained that the “Nautilus Madeira” is not yet fully consumed.”